 We decided to combine the effectiveness of Isopropyl Alcohol and Steam Cleaning.
 We provide this service with our Extreme Disinfecting add-on.
 We first clean the interior with safe to use cleaning products.
 We then use a steam cleaner on all surfaces to disinfect.
 We follow that up by adding a layer of quality protection depending on the material.
 Once it dries, we use Isopropyl Alcohol to do a final wipe down of all surfaces.

 Are there any other tips when it comes to disinfecting a car’s interior?

-It is also very important to use brand new towels and gloves when cleaning your car.
-We also recommend using a pair of new gloves and a brand new towel on every step of the process.
+It is also essential to use brand new towels and gloves when cleaning your car.
+We recommend using a pair of new gloves and a brand new towel at every step of the process.
 So once you have cleaned the vehicle with a cleaner, throw away the towel and gloves.
 Use a new towel and gloves when applying the protectant.
 Finally, use a new towel and gloves when wiping down the interior with a safe disinfectant.